Don’t buy that list!

 - Massively out of date – we tried contacting several supposed subscribers and found they hadn’t worked at those companies for 10 years!

-- No provenance: no IP addresses; date, time and how the address was obtained, date of last mailing.
+- No provenance metadata – no IP addresses; date, time and how the address was obtained, date of last mailing.
 All are legal requirements.
-In Germany you are required to keep a copy of the opt-in message.

 - Long provenance chains: these lists are often obtained elsewhere from other list sellers.
 When data is passed around so much, it tends to suffer.